Sir Horatio Mann, 2nd Baronet: Cricket

 Mann had a number of influential friends including John Frederick Sackville, 3rd Duke of Dorset, with whom he shared a keen cricketing rivalry.
 He owned Boughton Place in Boughton Malherbe and Linton Park in Linton, both near Maidstone, and later had his family seat at Bourne Park House, near Canterbury.
-Within its grounds he had his own cricket ground Bourne Paddock which staged many first-class matches in the 1770s and 1780s.
-He later moved to Dandelion, Kent, near Margate, and established another ground there which was used for some first-class games towards the end of the 18th century.
+Within its grounds he had his own cricket ground Bishopsbourne Paddock which staged many matches in the 1770s and 1780s.
+He later moved to Dandelion, Kent, near Margate, and established another ground there which was used for some games towards the end of the 18th century.

-Mann was a member of the Committee of Noblemen and Gentlemen of Kent, Hampshire, Surrey, Sussex, Middlesex and London.
-He was a member of the committee at The Star and Garter in Pall Mall, which drew up a new revision of the Laws of Cricket on 25 February 1774.
+Mann was a member of the Committee of Noblemen and Gentlemen of Kent, Hampshire, Surrey, Sussex, Middlesex, and London.
+He was also a member of the committee at The Star and Garter in Pall Mall, which drew up a new revision of the Laws of Cricket on 25 February 1774.

 Political career

 Mann was nephew of Sir Horace Mann, 1st Baronet who was a British diplomat in Tuscany from 1738 to 1786.
 He was knighted on 10 June 1772, to act as proxy for his uncle at the installation of the Bath.

 Mann's ownership of Linton gave him electoral interest at Maidstone.
 At the 1774 general election he contested Maidstone, having deferred a planned journey abroad for his wife's health.
 He topped the poll and was returned as Member of Parliament for the seat.
 In 1775 his uncle made over to him the family estate at Bourne, in return for an annuity.
 He did go abroad and after visiting France, Tuscany, and Austria, returned to England in November 1778.
 From then on he travelled to his uncle in Florence nearly every summer.
 At the 1780 general election he was again returned for Maidstone at the head of the poll.
 He joined Brooks in 1780, and was a member of the St. Alban's Tavern group of country gentlemen who tried to reconcile Fox and Pitt.
 He did not stand in the 1784 general election.

 Mann was in Florence when his uncle died on 6 November 1786 and succeeded to the baronetcy as second baronet.
 He acted as chargé d'affaires in Florence for six months.
 He was angered by the poor recompense he received for his services and returned to Italy in 1788 ostensibly to sort out the financial problems which resulted from running his uncle's establishment.

 Mann joined the Whig Club in January 1790 and at the following 1790 general election was elected in a contest as MP for Sandwich.
 He was returned unopposed in 1796 and 1802.
 By this time he was becoming increasingly absent in parliament mainly through ill-health when gout struck him.
 He avoided a contest and was returned in the 1806 general election, but was defeated in 1807.